MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 A Hero app appears at the top of the list in the Power Apps mobile player.
 There can only be one Hero app.

-The pipeline (represented as the '|' character between two cmdlets) takes the output of the first cmdlet and passes it as the input value of the second, assuming the function has been written to accommodate the pipeline feature.
+The pipeline (represented as the '|' character between two cmdlets) takes the output of the first cmdlet and passes it as the input value of the second, assuming the function was written to accommodate the pipeline feature.

+> [!NOTE]
-**Note**: an app must already be a featured app before it is changed to a hero.
+> An app must already be a featured app before it's changed to a hero.

 ### Display the number of apps each user owns